joshnishikawa/MIDIcontroller/README.txt

   - momentary, latch or instantaneous buttons
   - Stable analog to DMX conversion for potentiometers and other sensors
   - Support for encoders and capacitive sensors
-  - Min/Max output can be set (or inverted) for all MIDI.
+  - Min/Max output can be set (or inverted) for all DMX.
 Min/Max input can also be set for analog input (maintaining stability in conversion)

    IN THE WORKS: